 “I’m nineteen,” said David.
 “And these things are black and white when you’re not all mixed up in them emotionally.
 No kids.
-Simple.”
+It’s simple.”

 “I think that’ll be something I decide for myself, thank you,” said the woman.

-“Damn right,” her friend added, “now why don’t you run up your little ivory tower of coffee grinds and get our lattes before you find any more little pearls of wisdom hidden in that tragic hipster getup of yours.”
+“Damn right,” her friend added, “now why don’t you run up your little ivory tower of coffee grinds and used filters and get us two large lattes before you find any more little pearls of wisdom hidden in that tragic hipster getup of yours.”

-David scowled at the women, but began working on their lattes.
+David scowled at the women.
+He rang them up without further comment and began working on their order.
 The two women prattled on, but David ignored them.
 If they were too proud to take good advice, that wasn’t his problem.
-Wordlessly, he finished the drinks and put them on the counter, pointing to the two woman who quickly collected their drinks with scowls of their own and left.
+He finished the drinks and put them on the counter, pointing to the two woman who quickly collected their drinks with scowls of their own and left.

 Once they left, David’s boss, Stephan, walked up and pulled him aside.

-“Can you believe those two,” began David before Stephan could speak, “treating well-reasoned advice like it was a personal insult or something?”
+“Can you believe those two,” began David before Stephan could speak, “treating well-reasoned advice like some kind of personal insult or something?”

-“Yes,” said Stephan slowly, “it was rather unbelievable the way you used my store counter as your personal pulpit again after I’ve specifically asked you not to several times.”
+“Yes,” said Stephan slowly, “it was rather unbelievable the way you used my store counter as your personal pulpit again after I specifically asked you several times not to.”

 “I wasn’t, honestly!
 It was just a quick, helpful insight, and they snapped my head off for it.
 But don’t worry, I got them.”

-“Yeah, I gave them both decaf.”
+“Yeah, I gave them both decaf shots.”
 David said with a wide smile.
 “Score one for the baristas, am I right?”